Colocasian/cowin-cowboy/README.md

 Note, that this is just a hobby project I wrote to learn the ins-and-outs of Python.
 But I do hope to keep the scripts up-to-date.

+The project consists of two parts.
+One is the `cowin_cowboy` module, which contains the utility function for easy communication with the Co-WIN API, and easy handling of the response data, with features such as filtering session based on various criteria, etc. Second, is the `cowboy.py` script, which is a script which takes uses the `cowin_cowboy` module, and forms a user-friendly endpoint, which can be used to check for vaccination slots.

 ## Requirements

 `cowin_cowboy` module requires Python>=3.5 for running.
 For running Black,